Submissions

 The copyright of the articles is held by the Institute of Science and Technology, Tribhuvan University (IoST-TU).
 The views and interpretations in this journal are those of the author(s).
 They are not attributable to the IoST-TU and do not imply the expression of any opinion concerning the legal status of any country, territory, city, area of its authorities, or concerning the delimitation of its frontiers or boundaries.
 The corresponding author is responsible for any conflict of interest between authors and others.

-The articles in the Journal of Institute of Science and Technology are licensed under a Creative Commons Attribution-Share Alike 4.0 International License (CC: BY-NC), which permits use, distribution, and reproduction in any medium or format, remix, transfer, and build upon the materials for any purpose, even commercially, provided the original work is properly cited.
+The articles in the Journal of Institute of Science and Technology are licensed under a Creative Commons Attribution-Share Alike 4.0 International License (CC: BY-NC), which permits the use, distribution, and reproduction in any medium or format, remix, transfer, and build upon the materials for any purpose, but may not be for commercial purposes, provided the original work is properly cited.

 Authorship Change